wgwhitecoding/CanDo/README.md

 ## Introduction:
 Welcome to the Kanban Board Project, a task management application designed to streamline project workflows and enhance productivity.
 Developed as part of the Code Institute's Full-Stack Developer course, this project demonstrates the application of Django and Bootstrap frameworks, focusing on database manipulation and CRUD functionality.

 This Kanban Board allows users to create, manage, and prioritize tasks within customizable boards and columns, providing a clear visual representation of project progress.
 Users can  create edit and delete tasks, ensuring effective organization.
-The project includes features such as user profile management, search functionality, and task notifications to support a comprehensive project management experience.
+The project includes features such as user profile management, search functionality,Drag and drop and task notifications to support a comprehensive project management experience.

 This project is intended for educational purposes only, showcasing the integration of key web development technologies and best practices.